 As a modern-day naval game, Dangerous Waters lets you control all aspects of air, surface, and submarine warfare, simulating over 250 real-life naval units.
 Aside from the fact that you can work cooperatively in Multi-Station Mode to operate various crew stations as a team, one of the coolest thing about the game is the AI of the crew members, which lets you hand off tasks so that you don’t have to worry about actively managing specific aspects of the game.

 7. Battle Fleet 2: World War 2 in the Pacific

 A game of tactical naval combat, Battlefleet 2 puts you at the helm of Japanese or US fleets during WW2.
 Trying to make your way across the Pacific Ocean, you’ll get zoomed in on the action once you engage in battle.
 You’ll be engrossed in the game as you move from macro strategies to micro tactics, and with a great range of units, the game is perfect for any WW2 enthusiast.
 If you want to take gameplay on the go, you can even download a mobile version for iOS and Android.

 8. Fighting Steel

 The Naval Strike expansion pack for Battlefield 4 brings naval warfare to the 21st century.
-Taking place in the South China Sea, the DLC pack brings multiplayer maps, new gadgets and weapons, and most importantly, a hovercraft.
+Taking place in the South China Sea, an area of increasing naval tension between the US and China, the DLC pack brings multiplayer maps, new gadgets and weapons, and most importantly, a hovercraft.
 In the new Carrier Assault mode, you’ll be battling to sink the enemy’s aircraft carriers.

 Note: Original article published October 3, 2007.